0x616d616e/NetHunterStorePriv/README.md

-# NetHunter Store Privileged Extension Systemlessly
+# NetHunter Store Privileged Extension Systemless-ly Installer

 This is an unofficial installer of the NetHunter Store Privileged Extension.
-With the power of Magisk, this is done systemlessly.
+With the power of Magisk, this is done Systemless-ly.

 [XDA - NetHunter Store Privileged Extension]()